-All queries on the School's Application Form and recruitment process must be directed to the Admin Assistant to the Bursar.
+All queries on the School's Application Form and recruitment process must be directed to the HR and Compliance Manager or the Head.

-An entry will be made on the Single Central Register for all current members of staff at the School, the proprietorial body and all individuals who work in regular contact with children including volunteers, supply staff and those employed as third parties.
+An entry will be made on the Single Central Register for all current members of staff at the School, the governing body and all individuals who work in regular contact with children including volunteers, supply staff and those employed as third parties.